kubiyabot/helm-charts/charts/kubiya-runner/README.md

 - `nats.subject`: NATS destination subject for metrics sending
 - `nats.serverUrl`: NATS server URL
 - `registryTls.crt` and `registryTls.key`: TLS certificates for private registry (used by `tool-manager`)

+## Using Name Overrides

+The current implementation has a specific purpose: `runnerNameOverride` is critical because it must match the JWT token for NATS communication.

+Example of naming variable overrides available when installing chart release.

+If `helm install my-release ./kubiya-runner:` used for installation, then:
+- If `runnerNameOverride`: "sergey-metrics-test":
+  - name = *sergey-metrics-test*
+  - fullname = *sergey-metrics-test*
+  - All resources will use this name

+- If no `runnerNameOverride` but `nameOverride`: "custom":
+  - name = *custom*
+  - fullname = *my-release-custom*

+- If no `runnerNameOverride` but `fullnameOverride`: "full-custom":
+  - name = Chart.Name or `nameOverride`
+  - fullname = *full-custom*

+- If no overrides:
+  - name = Chart.Name
+  - fullname = *my-release-kubiya-runner*